 We do about 40 public workshops a year on a range of topics: for example, sustainable funding, sponsorship, marketing, creative thinking and enterprise, and using volunteers.
 We take the workshops to all the main cities and towns around New Zealand so you can check out the Exult website () for a calendar of workshops - or better still, sign up to our e-newsletter to find out when one is coming your way.

-We also do customised workshops for specific groups: so for example, we've done one about sustainable funding tailored to arts organisations.
+We also do customised workshops for specific groups: so for example, we did one last year about sustainable funding that was tailored to arts organisations.